-Literacy Partners is delighted to partner with organizations that embody our values and are committed to empowering individuals through learning.
-Our partners have decades of experience in grassroots engagement, and we count on their collaboration to enable us to make deep and lasting impact on the lives of the students we serve.
+Literacy Partners works with a number of strategic partners who embody our values and are committed to empowering families through learning.
+Our partners have decades of experience in community service and grassroots engagement.
+We rely on their collaboration as a key ingredient in our approach to make a deep and lasting impact on the lives of the students we serve.

 El Centro, a storefront immigrant day worker center in Port Richmond, Staten Island, was developed in 1997 by a collaborative effort of Project Hospitality, the Latino Civic Association, and St. Mary’s of the Assumption Church to address the needs of the newly arrived immigrant day laborers and their families.
 Through immigrant and labor advocacy, educational workshops, labor leadership training, and emergency intervention for hunger, homelessness and health/safety needs, El Centro provides opportunities for economic empowerment, community-building and organizing.